Winter is a cold, dark time…especially in your garage.

 Let me explain.

-- Convection garage heaters: This is a basic heater with an enclosed flame or heating element that warms the air within the heater.
+- Convection garage heaters: These are basic heaters with an enclosed flame or heating element that warms the air within the heater.
 That air then naturally rises and heats the air around it.
 Convection garage heaters are usually the cheapest option, but they’ll take the longest to heat your room.

 - Forced-air garage heaters: What happens when you take a convection heater and add a fan to it?
 It becomes a forced-air heater.
 Instead of letting the air rise naturally, a forced-air heater pushes the air out to heat the room more quickly.